-Regina can receive a benefit with a maximum value of €1,050 due to the number of years' service with this employer (€50 x 21 years of service).
-As the value of the artwork exceeds €1,050, her employer would need to apply PAYE, PRSI and USC on the full value of the artwork if awarded.
+Regina can receive a tangible benefit with a maximum value of €1,050 due to the number of years' service with this employer (€50 x 21 years of service).
+As the value of the artwork exceeds €1,050, her employer must apply PAYE, PRSI and USC on the full value of the artwork if awarded.